 Are there different balls for men and women?

 Both men and women use the same ball for table tennis in the Olympics.
-All regulations for the ball are those followed by the ITTF, and there are no differences between men’s and women’s equipment for competition.
+All regulations for the ball are set by the ITTF, and there are no differences between men’s and women’s equipment for competition.
 As a result, unlike many other sports, table tennis can be played between members of different genders.